Man charged w/murder after 10yo Rockford girl found dead

-ROCKFORD, Ill. — A man from Blue Island has been charged with first degree murder after a 10-year-old girl was found dead in Rockford Saturday, according to the Rockford Police Department.
+ROCKFORD, Ill. — A registered sex offender from Blue Island has been charged with first degree murder after a 10-year-old girl was found dead in Rockford Saturday, according to the Rockford Police Department.

 According to police, officers were dispatched around 12:07 p.m.
 Saturday after a call from a woman who said her 6-year-old daughter came home and that a man took her 10-year-old sister.